Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Conclusion

 \section{Conclusion}

-We have investigated the entanglement dynamics in the Jaynes-Cummings Model (JCM) between atom-atom and atom-field subsystems for the squeezed coherent thermal states.
-The atomic states considered in this study interaction are a Bell and a Werner states.
+In this work, we have investigated the entanglement dynamics of atom--atom and atom--field subsystems within the Jaynes--Cummings model, with the radiation field initially prepared in a squeezed coherent thermal state.
+The atomic subsystem was taken to be either in a pure Bell state or a mixed Werner state, enabling a clear assessment of how atomic mixedness influences entanglement robustness and transfer.

-For the non-interacting part we notice that that thermal photons decrease entanglement and increase the length of ESD, particularly in atom-atom subsystem for atoms in Bell state.
-On the other hand, addition of squeezed photons increase entanglement.
-However, if both the thermal and squeezed photons are present in the system, thermal photons dominate over squeezing resulting in a overall reduction in the entanglement.
+In the absence of additional interactions, thermal photons were found to strongly suppress entanglement and significantly prolong entanglement sudden death (ESD), particularly for atom--atom entanglement when the atoms are initially in a Bell state.
+In contrast, squeezed photons enhance entanglement and partially counteract decoherence.
+When both thermal and squeezed photons are present, thermal noise dominates, leading to an overall reduction of entanglement in both subsystems.

-The Wigner functions of SCTS show different behaviour depending on the initial state of the atoms.
-For the atoms in Bell state, $W(\alpha)$ shows negative values indicating nonclassical behaviour of the field.
-However, for atoms in Werner state, the radiation field always show positive values of Wigner function.
+The Wigner function analysis reveals a pronounced dependence on the initial atomic state.
+For Bell states, the field develops clear negativity, indicating the generation of nonclassical radiation.
+For Werner states, the Wigner function remains positive throughout the evolution, demonstrating that atomic mixedness suppresses field nonclassicality even in the presence of squeezing.

-Ising-type interaction and dipole-dipole coupling play complex roles in modulating entanglement.
-The Ising-type interaction does not change entanglement for any subsystem considerably.
+We further examined the influence of interaction-induced modifications to the Hamiltonian.
+Ising-type interaction was found to have only a marginal effect on entanglement dynamics for both subsystems.
+In contrast, dipole--dipole interaction enhances atom--atom entanglement and reduces ESD for Bell states, while suppressing entanglement for Werner states.

-Dipole-dipole interaction increases the entanglement for the atom-atom subsystem and also decreases the length of ESD for atom in Bell state.
-For atoms in Werner state, entanglements for both subsystems get decreased.
+Detuning produces a strongly state-dependent response.
+For Bell states, increasing detuning mitigates ESD and enhances entanglement robustness, whereas for Werner states it significantly reduces entanglement amplitude.
+This complementary behavior highlights the interplay between atomic coherence and frequency mismatch.

-Detuning affects the entanglement dynamics differently depending on the atomic state.
-For Bell states, higher detuning reduces ESD, whereas for Werner states, detuning decreases the amplitude of the entanglement.
-It is observed that the presence of Kerr-nonlinearity, for the atoms in Bell states, increases the entanglement, reducing the impact of ESD.
-However, for Werner states, higher values of Kerr-nonlinearity weakens the atom-atom entanglement, though atom-field entanglement, $N(t)$ improves.
-It is also observed that Kerr-nonlinearity transfers entanglement from atom-atom subsystem to atom-field subsystem.
+Finally, Kerr nonlinearity was shown to profoundly reshape the entanglement landscape.
+For Bell states, strong Kerr nonlinearity enhances atom--atom entanglement and suppresses ESD, leading to long-lived correlations.
+For Werner states, it weakens atom--atom entanglement while enhancing atom--field entanglement, indicating a controllable transfer of entanglement between subsystems.